BK-Modding/BK-Modding.github.io/_posts/blog1/2021-08-17-deriving-the-conservation-of-linear-and-angular-momentum-using-lagrangian-mechanics.md

 # Post Details

-- Purpose: notes, will be made into a full blog post later.
+- **Purpose**: notes, will be made into a full blog post later.
-- Difficulty: intermediate.
+- **Difficulty**: intermediate.
-- Prerequisites: Calculus and Analytical Geometry, some familiarity with the Lagrangian formulation of Classical Mechanics.
+- **Prerequisites**: Calculus and Analytical Geometry, some familiarity with the Lagrangian formulation of Classical Mechanics.

 # Introduction